 These headset-level settings apply across every sim and form the foundation of your VR experience.
 Get these wrong and you’ll be chasing phantom problems in individual games.

 Refresh Rate: 90Hz.
 Not 120Hz despite what the marketing pushes.
 Not 72Hz as a compromise.
 Proper 90Hz.
 The frame time is 11.1ms – low enough for racing, achievable enough for Tier 2/3 GPUs to maintain consistency.
-What I’ve read across DCS and sim racing forums is that 90Hz hits a sweet spot where latency feels immediate but GPU headroom remains for visual detail.
+For DCS and sim racing, 90Hz hits a sweet spot where latency feels immediate but GPU headroom remains for visual detail.

-Brightness: 80% for general racing, 70% for night sessions.
-The Crystal’s brightness is genuinely impressive, but running at 100% creates eye strain during longer stints.
-I’ve settled on 80% as comfortable for daylight tracks, dropping to 70% for night racing where the contrast helps more than raw brightness.
+Brightness settings: 80% for general racing, 70% for night sessions.
+The Crystal’s brightness is impressive, but running at 100% strains the eyes during longer stints.
+I like my levels to be set at between 70-80% which I find comfortable for daylight tracks, dropping to 65% for night racing where the contrast helps more than raw brightness.

 Auto IPD: Off.
 Manual IPD for consistency.
 The auto-adjust is clever but creates variability session-to-session.
-Set your IPD manually once, write it down, use the same value every time.
+Set your IPD manually once, write it down, use the same value every time my IPD is 61.5mm – I had it measured at teh local opticians.
+If you try to measure it yourself you;re probbaly going to have a bit of an error.

 Render Resolution in Pimax Play: 100% for Tier 1 and 2 GPUs.
 0.75x for Tier 3.
 This is your baseline before individual sim adjustments.
 You’ll fine-tune per game, but this starting point prevents immediately overwhelming your GPU.